 Amanda Kingsley Malo

 Amanda is an elementary school teacher and social activist.
 Being born and bred “up north”, she feels a kinship with Northern Ontario and wants to see its communities thrive.
 She has completed a fellowship in community organisation with the Liberal Party of Canada (Ontario) and was a Community Team Organizer for Nickel Belt during the federal election in 2015.
 She has also volunteered with various organisations around the Sudbury area, including with Sudbury Project Hope.
 Recently, Amanda was nominated for a Samara Everyday Political Citizen Award and was the winner of CBC's #WeAretheChange, a contest contest that highlighted innovative community changemakers all across our country in honour of Canada150.
 She was also the co-organizer of Sudbury’s first Women’s March in January of this year.
 With the experience that she has accrued, she hopes to use PoliticsNOW as a platform to increase the number of women politicians, campaigners and community organisers in Northern Ontario.
 Having decided long ago that she feels most like herself when she is giving back to others, Amanda has fully immersed herself to contributing to a long-lasting positive legacy in Sudbury, and is hopeful that her efforts will be felt all over Northern Ontario.
+She lives in Sudbury with her husband and their newborn daughter.

 FACEBOOK • TWITTER • INSTAGRAM